syncfusion-content/document-processing-docs/Document-Processing/Word/Conversions/Word-To-Image/NET/Assemblies-required-word-to-image.md

 ---
 title: Assemblies required to convert Word document to Image | Syncfusion
-description: Learn the assemblies required to convert Word document to Image using the .NET Word (DocIO) library.
+description: Learn the assemblies required to convert Word document to image using the .NET Word (DocIO) library.
 platform: document-processing
 control: DocIO
 documentation: UG